ritish26/SavingsAccount/README.md

 2. We use NServiceBus, which sends a command to the command handler, triggering the necessary operations.
 3. Every operation results in an event, which is then created and stored in the repository.
 4. EventStoreDB acts as the source of truth for all events.
-5. When a new event arrives, we fetch the checkpoint of the repository after every three events to optimize processing and we stores those in separate stream.
+5. When a new event arrives, we fetch the checkpoint of the repository(which we stores after every three events in the repository) to optimize processing and we stores those in separate stream.
 6. We load the last known state from the checkpoint and apply the next event for efficiency.

 Projection Flow
-1. We run a background service that listens to the event stream we have subscribed to in EventStoreDB.
+1. We run a background service that listens to the event stream(ChangeLog) we have subscribed to in EventStoreDB.
-	When EventStoreDB publishes an event, the background service listens for it and pushes it to a change log stream.
+	When EventStoreDB publishes an event, the background service listens for it and pushes it to a (changeLog) stream.
-2. From the change log stream, the events are transferred to the tenant log stream, which contains tenant-specific events.
+2. From the change log stream, the events are transferred to the tenant log stream(changeLogTenantStream), which contains tenant-specific events.
 	These events are then processed and sent to the projection system, where they are mapped from EventStoreDB to MongoDB.
 	We maintain a checkpoint of the last processed event to ensure efficient event processing and prevent duplication.
 3. The projection process updates MongoDB with the latest state, ensuring that all data is synchronized and query-optimized.